AbdyyEee/Mii-Bot/README.md

 # Mii-Bot
-Discord bot used for fetching a variety of Mii data.
+Discord bot used for fetching Mii data.

 # Contributing
 Run "Generator.py", and input the Mii's data.
 Refer to existing Mii's for wording.
 Once done, make a pull request.